CARTLANN RÉGIÚNDA

 Recent Releases

-The Archive has published A book of original tunes by Paddy O' Donoghue entitled "Ceol an Chláir".
-Click here for more about this noted traditional musician in pictures, words and a sound clip.
+The Archive has just published A book of original tunes by Paddy O' Donoghue entitled "Ceol an Chláir".
+Click here for more about this noted traditional musician in pictures, Words and a sound clip.

-"Ceol an Chláir" is available from the Archive.
-Write to
+"Ceol an Chláir" is available from: Cois na hAbhna Archive

 Cairde na Ceardlainne